natcap/invest.users-guide/source/sdr.rst

 Limitations
 -----------

  * Among the main limitations of the model is its reliance on the USLE (Renard et al., 1997).
-This equation is widely used but is limited in scope, only representing rill/inter-rill erosion processes.
+This equation is widely used but is limited in scope, only representing overland (rill/inter-rill) erosion processes.
 Other sources of sediment include gully erosion, streambank erosion, and mass erosion.
 A good description of the gully and streambank erosion processes is provided by Wilkinson et al. 2014, with possible modeling approaches.
 Mass erosion (landslide) is not represented in the model but can be a significant source in some areas or under certain land use change, such as road construction.

  * A corollary is that the descriptions of the impact on ecosystem services (and any subsequent valuation) should account for the relative proportion of the sediment source from the model compared to the total sediment budget (see the section on **Evaluating sediment retention services**).